dermow/TraXile/README.md

 the newer ones :) Make sure too keep "stats.cache", "TraXile.exe.config" and "data.db" as these files are holding your data!

 ## Virus Warnings
 As I am not using a Code signing certificate, some virus scanners (e.g. Windows defender) will trigger an alert.
-YOu can start it anyway.
+You can start it anyway.
 This is not a virus :-)

 ## Bug or feature request?
 Please submit an issue here on GitHub!